 The phrase “It takes a village” has become popular in parenting.
 Referring to the fact we can’t do it alone.
 Of course most people don’t have a village anymore.
 Lots of people don’t even have there family close by.
 Our phones go some way to remedying that, allowing us to keep in touch despite the distance.
 They allow us to ask “Doctor Google” in the absence of the advice of our elders.
 They give us a virtual village.
 No one would suggest it’s better than a real village but it is better than no village at all.

-I’m self employed and my phone is what allows me to work around my children, allowing me to pick them up from school and attend all of the special assemblies, classroom snapshots and events.
+I’m a work at home mum and my phone is what allows me to work around my children, allowing me to pick them up from school and attend all of the special assemblies, classroom snapshots and events.
 In the days before technology and modern conveniences like washing machines and freezers, Mums would be ignoring their kids because they were busy.
 What’s the difference between ignoring a child because your working on your phone to earn money and ignoring a child because you’re hand washing the families clothes?
 Is the problem not really with technology, but with the epidemic of “Mum Guilt” we’re all suffering from?

 So those are my justifications for using my phone all the time.
 But what would my children say?
 I haven’t dared to ask them and I don’t suppose the historical context of parenting would really interest them.
 I worry that they would say I’m too busy working on my phone to watch them show me their latest karate move.
 I worry that they might say they don’t feel they can talk to me because I’m too busy.
 I also question what kind of example I’m setting for them.
 Am I making them think that technology matters more than people?
 More than them?
 I love my work so dip in to it at all hours of the day but am I teaching them to be workaholics who will be unable to switch off when they are adults?